Tooth Extraction: Procedure, Risks And Recovery

 While many teens and some adults get their wisdom teeth pulled out, there are other reasons why tooth extraction may be very important and becomes necessary in adulthood.

-Excessive tooth decay, tooth infection, and crowding can all need a tooth extraction.
+Excessive tooth decay, tooth infection, and crowding can all need surgical extractions.
 Those who get braces may require one or two teeth removed to provide room for their other teeth as they shift into place.
 Additionally, those who are undergoing chemotherapy or are about to have an organ transplant may need compromised teeth removed in order to keep their mouth healthy and stay away from dental problems.